 Before lenders make the decision to lend you money, they have to know if you are willing and able to pay back that mortgage.
 To understand whether you can pay back the loan, they look at your income and debt ratio.
 To calculate your willingness to pay back the loan, they consult your credit score.

-Fair Isaac and Company calculated the original FICO score to help lenders assess creditworthines.
+Fair Isaac and Company built the original FICO score to help lenders assess creditworthines.
 For details on FICO, read more here.

-Credit scores only assess the info in your credit profile.
-They never take into account income, savings, down payment amount, or factors like gender, race, national origin or marital status.
-These scores were invented specifically for this reason.
-Credit scoring was envisioned as a way to assess a borrower's willingness to pay while specifically excluding any other personal factors.
+Your credit score comes from your history of repayment.
+They do not take into account income, savings, amount of down payment, or factors like sex race, national origin or marital status.
+Fair Isaac invented FICO specifically to exclude demographic factors.
+Credit scoring was invented as a way to consider solely what was relevant to a borrower's willingness to repay a loan.